-The mechanism to ensure that public corporations incur similar tax liabilities (mainly income tax and local government rates) to those of privately owned organisations.
-This gives rise to greater parity between the cost structures of government controlled trading entities and the private sector, aiding in the achievement of competitive neutrality.
+The mechanism to ensure that public corporations incur similar tax liabilities (mainly income tax and local government rates) as privately owned organisations that are exposed to the tax system.
+Under these arrangements, greater parity exists between the cost structures of public sector trading entities and the private sector, aiding in the achievement of competitive neutrality.

-Taxation
+Taxation revenue